 The Oracle was an installation led by metaLAB Research Affiliate Joseph Bergen for Hyper-Public: A Symposium on Designing Privacy and Public Space in the Connected World.
 It used an algorithm that browsed conference participants’ Twitter archives for their personal tweets.
 Anyone making use of the #hyperpublic hashtag was automatically added to this community of producers of public secrets.
 The tweets thereby retrieved were then projected onto a screen at the conference entry/exit, as well as transformed into thermally printed “receipts” consisting in the republished tweet accompanied by a QR code that took the recipient back to the original record.
 Conference participants were invited to read, collect and circulate these fragments of an elusive narrative.
 We are currently working on a number of networked receipt printer implementations as way to physicalize and spatially locate digital curation projects.

-Zeega is an HTML5 platform that makes it easy to create projects that combine original content with photos, videos, text, audio, data feeds and maps via APIs from across the web.
-Founded in 2010 by journalist Kara Oehler, media artist Jesse Shapins, and creative technologist James Burns, Zeega is a now an independent non-profit that has matured through significant support at Harvard, in particular, from metaLAB, the Berkman Center, the Sensory Ethnography Lab, the Film Study Center, the Library Lab and the Academic Technology Group.
-The team first started working together while developing Mapping Main Street, a collaborative documentary co-created with radio producer Ann Heppermann and funded through the Association of Independents in Radio’s MQ2 initiative and the Berkman Center.
-The project’s tools for innovative curatorial practice and participatory archiving have been significantly developed in partnership with metaLAB in the context of collaboration on the DPLA and Digital Archive of Japan’s 2011 Disasters.
+Zeega is an HTML5 platform that makes it easy to create interactive storytelling projects that combine original content with photos, videos, text, audio, data feeds and maps via APIs from across the web.
+Its aim is to revolutionize web publishing and interactive storytelling for a future beyond blogs.
+Incubated at metaLAB and supported by the Berkman Center, the Sensory Ethnography Lab, the Film Study Center, and the Library Lab, Zeega became an independent venture housed in Matter media accelerator in San Francisco.
+The Zeega team first started working together while developing Mapping Main Street, a collaborative documentary co-created with radio producer Ann Heppermann and funded through the Association of Independents in Radio’s MQ2 initiative and the Berkman Center.
+Zeega’s core tools for curatorial practice and participatory archiving were developed in partnership with metaLAB with particular reference to metaLAB’s work on the DPLA (extraMUROS) and the Digital Archive of Japan’s 2011 Disasters.